top of page

 • league Champs will receive:

-2. one championship banner to hang in your rafters.
+2. a championship banner to hang in the rafters.

-5. a "champion" badge on the next seasons jersey.
+5. a gold "champion trophy" badge printed on their next seasons jersey.

-6. pride - & who doesn’t like that feeling.
+6. pride - who doesn’t love that feeling.

-• special awards and prizes that other league members/teams can receive:
+• special awards and prizes that other league members/teams may receive:

-1. Badges – we award badges for: 1st, 2nd, and 3rd place, Most Social Team & Player, and championship MVP just to name a few.
-(These badges can be seen under each players profile.)
+1. Badges – we award badges for: 1st, 2nd, and 3rd place, social champions (5th place), Most Social Team & Player, biggest 'bar stars', & championship MVP just to name a few.
+(These badges can be seen under each players profile.) click here to see our many badges

-2. free dr. grins comedy club tickets for the entire team. (given to most social player and most social team).
+3. free dr. grins comedy club tickets for an entire team.

 • All league members will receive: